Fort Crook Falcon Flyer

 - Mobile Food Pantry: FoodBank for the Heartland & Bellevue Public Schools have teamed up to host a mobile food pantry on the third Wednesday of every month.
 The next one will be Wednesday, September 21, 2016 from 5:00-6:30 p.m. at Mission Middle School (2202 Washington St., go to front side of school).
 The Clothing Closet will also be available with clothing for 12-18 year olds.

 TIPS: Bellevue Public Schools has implemented a web-based incident reporting tool called TIPS.
 TIPS is a comprehensive platform for reporting, tracking and documenting incidents and concerns.
 TIPS empower students, parents, teachers and community members to be heard and to anonymously report warning signs and trouble.
 The goal of TIPS is prevention and to help identify red flags and warning signs before an incident occurs or escalates.
 If you or your child would like to report a concern, please visit the TIPS Incident Report button on the homepage of the BPS website.
 Please click HERE for more information.

-- PTA Meeting: We will be having a PTA board meeting on October 18th and a PTA meeting on October 25th at 3:30 PM.
-We look forward to seeing you there.
+- PTA Meeting: We will be having a Board Meeting on Tuesday, September 20th and a PTA meeting on Tuesday, September 27th from 3:30-4:15.
+We look forward to seeing you there!